Annette Walstad, Director

 Full-time students can use their Carroll ID for free or discounted admission to Carroll-sponsored events and to most major cultural events in Helena.
 Specific guidelines for College-sponsored events are available in the Student Activities Office.

 Anyone who uses the name of Carroll College for an activity must register the event in the Student Activities Office.
 The Director of Student Activities serves as the advisor of the Associated Students of Carroll College, the supervisor of the Carroll Campus Center, and the Director of Orientation.

 Under the supervision of an off-campus medical director, the Director of Wellness holds regular office hours for students when classes are in session.
 At the Wellness Center, health and immunization records are maintained, physical assessments are performed and direct, non-emergency care is administered including: first aid; over-the-counter medicines for the treatment of simple ailments; quick-strep throat cultures; administration of allergy shots; TB tests; flu shots, some procedures, and a variety of vaccines.

 Minimal fees (paid in advance) are charged for immunizations, blood draws, laboratory tests, and some supplies.
 Students can borrow crutches, vaporizers, and heating pads, if available.

 A nurse practitioner affiliated with Strawberry Mountain Clinic holds clinic hours one evening per week and can prescribe certain medications, order laboratory procedures, X-rays or therapies as needed.
 Students are referred to physicians with follow-up from Health Services if necessary.

 Confidentiality is strictly maintained according to professional standards.

-Health service recommends (but does not require) that students receive a meningitis vaccination to reduce risk for meningococcal disease.
+Health Services requires that students receive a meningitis vaccination to reduce risk for meningococcal disease.
 College-aged students have a greater potential risk of outbreaks than the general population due to the prevalence of risk factors that are part of campus life.
 Contact the Wellness Center.